Checklist for Database testing

-I prepared this awesome checklist that you can use when testing any software that contains a database, just take what you need and add your ideas if necessary.
+I prepared this awesome checklist that you can use when testing any software that contains a database.
+Just take what you need and add your ideas if necessary.

-Why using a checklist for testing?
+Why use a checklist for testing?

 Checklists can ensure that all the client requirements will be covered in the testing process.

 Checklists can ensure that the software is tested with the needed coverage.